geneontology/geneontology.github.io/_docs/download-mappings.md

 ---
-title: Cross-references of External Classification Systems to GO
+title: Cross-references of external classification systems to GO
 permalink: /docs/download-mappings/
 redirect_from: /page/download-mappings
 ---

-# Cross-references of External Classification Systems to GO
+# Cross-references of external classification systems to GO
 Many Gene Ontology terms are cross-referenced to corresponding concepts from a number of external vocabularies, including Enzyme Commission numbers, KEGG, Reactome Pathways, and Wikipedia.
 The cross-references (mappings) are typically made manually.
 Please report any errors or suggest alternatives to the [GO helpdesk](http://help.geneontology.org/){:target="blank"}.

 ## Using and citing cross-references and mappings

 If you have used a mapping in a publication or presentation, please ensure that you cite both the GO project and the source of the mapping (detailed below).
 See the [GO citation guide](/docs/go-citation-policy/) for citing the GO project.

-## Cross-references Format
+## Cross-references format

 + Cross-references files are simple text files that start with a comment line describing the date generated and the GO release used, for example: